Evans7/DHLEventTracker/README.md

 4. Configuration

    Create a .env file in the project root and add the following variables:
-   API_KEY=[Your DHL API Key]
+   DHL_API_KEY=[Your DHL API Key]
-   API_SECRET=[Your DHL API Secret] BASE_URL_SHIPMENT=[DHL Shipment API Base URL] BASE_URL_LOCATION=[DHL Location API Base URL]
+   DHL_API_SECRET=[Your DHL API Secret] BASE_URL_SHIPMENT=[DHL Shipment API Base URL] BASE_URL_LOCATION=[DHL Location API Base URL] APP_API_KEY=testing         //The app uses a key to verify from external resources, kindly use this API_CALLS_LIMIT_LOCATION=500         //Location API limit , can be changed if upgraded API_CALLS_LIMIT_TRACKING=250         //Tracker API limit, can be changed if upgraded

 5. Run the application in main directory flask run

 # UI testing
-1. The initally local endpoint '/' loads index.html which has UI components to test the application
+1. The initial local endpoint '/' loads index.html which has UI components to test the application

 # API Testing
 You can also test the functionalties by making use of any postman or API software and test the following endpoints